lupyuen/lupyuen.github.io/src/lvgl4.md

 _We could've done all this in plain old C and on-device testing right?_

 Yeah but it's 2023...
-Surely there must be a better way to build and test LVGL Apps?
+Maybe there's an a easier way to build and test LVGL Apps?
 Let's experiment and find out!

 # What's Next